jgauffin/Griffin.Data/docs/Configuration/HasMany.md

 ## Inheritance

-Inheritance in one to many relationships are a challenge since the collection of children can have different subclasses.
+Inheritance in one-to-many relationships is challenging since the collection of children can have different subclasses.
 That means that the parent table cannot contain the type, nor the child tables (as that would require a query against all possible child tables).

-Therefore, inheritance is not supported in has many relationships directly.
-You can however create a connection table that are used to tell which child type to load.
+Therefore, inheritance is not supported in has-many relationships directly.
+You can, however, create a connection table that is used to tell which child type to load.

 ```csharp
 public class SomeParent